-The final aggregate modeled reserve depends on the level of starting assets, making it difficult to estimate the final aggregate modeled reserve with 100 percent accuracy.
-Accordingly, Section 7.D.2 requires that if the value of starting assets-using asset valuation methods consistent with their Annual Statement values-is less than 98 percent of the final reserve or greater than the larger of NPR or 102 percent of the final reserve (where the final reserve is the final aggregate modeled reserve [whether stochastic or deterministic]), the company must supply documentation in the PBR Actuarial Report that provides reasonable assurance that the aggregate modeled reserve is not materially understated as a result of the estimate of starting assets.
+The final aggregate modeled reserve depends on the level of starting assets, making it difficult to estimate the final aggregate modeled reserve with 100% accuracy.
+Accordingly, Section 7.D.3 requires that if, for all model segments combined, the value of starting assets-using asset valuation methods consistent with their annual statement values-is less than 98% of the final reserve or greater than the larger of zero, the NPR less the due and deferred premium asset, or 102% of the final reserve (where the final reserve is the final aggregate modeled reserve [whether stochastic or deterministic]), the company must supply documentation in the PBR Actuarial Report that provides reasonable assurance that the aggregate modeled reserve is not materially understated as a result of the estimate of starting assets.